Skip to main content

 Pierre Bergé Museum for Berber Arts

 Long before my trip to Marrakech, I had decided that one of the top places I would visit in the city would be the Jardin Majorelle.
 And I nearly missed it.
 I took too long to make the online reservation that the only available spot left was the day before my flight back home.
 I got caught in sightseeing around the city and taking a day trip to Essaouira.
 Lesson learned but it exacted a toll!
 I missed both the Pierre Bergé Museum of Berber Arts and the YSL Museum because the timed visit to the garden was at 2 p.m. and the museum closes at 6:30 p.m.
-So if you plan to visit all three places, plan well ahead and get a time slot in the morning so you have enough time to enjoy the garden and museums.
+If you’re planning to visit all three places, plan well ahead and get a time slot in the morning so you have enough time to enjoy the garden and museums.
 You can pay for entrance fees to all three or pay for just one or two of the three.
 Since I was starting at 2 p.m., I got just the ticket for the garden.
 I hope I’ll be able to visit Marrakech again so I can see the extensive collections of the museums.

 Jacques Majorelle, a French Orientalist painter, started the cultivation of his garden in 1922.
 The property he bought had a large palm grove.
 He added exotic plants which he brought from his travels around the world.
 After his death in 1962, the garden was abandoned for nearly two decades until the famous French designer, Yves Saint Laurent and his partner, Pierre Bergé, acquired the property in 1980 and restored the gardens.
 Bergé installed the Berber Arts Museum in the former studio of Majorelle.